MCP server

 Auth

-The Extentos auth model is anonymous-first by design.
+The Extentos auth model is account-required for the browser simulator, free for everything else.
 All 18 MCP tools, code generation, validation, on-device LocalSimTransport simulation, and real-hardware testing through RealMetaTransport work with no account, no email, no payment — forever.
-Only the browser simulator at extentos.com/s carries a 1000-event meter, and only when that meter exhausts does the device-code flow fire to link a free email-only account.
-The agent handles the entire flow programmatically via the completeAuthLink MCP tool — the developer signs up once in their browser, the bearer token persists to ~/.extentos/auth.json, and the original createSimulatorSession call retries automatically.
-No manual token paste, no upfront signup wall, no payment at any tier.
+The one thing that requires sign-in is the browser simulator at extentos.com/s.
+The first time your agent calls createSimulatorSession, the backend returns auth_required and the device-code flow fires to link a free email-only account.
+The agent handles the handoff programmatically via the completeAuthLink MCP tool — you sign in once in your browser (Google one-click or email + password), the bearer token persists to ~/.extentos/auth.json, and the original tool call retries automatically.
+From then on, sessions are unlimited.
+No manual token paste, no payment at any tier.
 This page covers the identity states, the device-code mechanics, the CLI subcommands, the state files, and the env-var dials.

 Identity states